prplfoundation/prplMesh/CONTRIBUTING.md

 8. Review is approved by maintainers.
 9. Use `git rebase -i --autosquash master` to clean up the pull request.
-10. Pull request is merged by maintainers.
+10. If everything is ready, add the "ready for merge" label.
+11. The pull request will be merged automatically when CI succeeds.

 Start by creating a branch.
 We give branches a name following `<type>/<subject>`.